digitallysavvy/group-video-chat/Guide.md

 }
 ```

-As mentioned the Agora SDK provides many events, but these four events are the core events every live video application needs to have.
+As mentioned, the Agora SDK provides many events, but these four events are the core events every live video application needs to have.
 The first event `user-joined` is triggered when a remote `host` client joins the channel, this event will get triggered when a client joins a channel with existing users.
 It's worth noting that this event does not get triggered if the client device has its `role` set to `audience`.
-Conversely the `user-left` event is triggered when the remote client leaves.
+Conversely, the `user-left` event is triggered when the remote client leaves.

 When a remote `host` user joins we'll add them to our `remoteUsers` object, with their `uid` as the key and the `user` as the value.
 When the remote user leaves the channel, we'll remove them from our list.